h4gen/postgres-search-replica/roadmap.md

 - **Automated Re-Sync/Recovery**:
     - **Status**: Completed (Hybrid Model).
     - **Why**: Essential for disaster recovery or after the Watchdog has performed an emergency self-destruct.
 The system now automatically detects missing slots and uses a combination of SQL Catch-up and Anti-Entropy to restore consistency.
+- **Dynamic Publication & Filter Updates**:
+    - **Implementation**: Detect changes in `PUBLICATION_COLUMNS` or `PUBLICATION_WHERE` via configuration hashing stored in the `_replica_state` table.
+    - **Why**: Allows changing the scope of replication (adding columns or narrowing/widening filters) mid-operation.
+The system will automatically update the publication, refresh the subscription, and trigger a targeted backfill or anti-entropy sweep to reconcile existing data with the new rules.

 ## Chapter 6: Enterprise-Grade Source Integration
 *Bridging the gap between developer automation and DBA security policies.*